Frandiiile/Microcredit_scoring/README.md

 ## Dataset

-The project uses a dataset in Stata format (`your_dataset.dta`) containing survey responses from microcredit applicants.
+The project uses a dataset in Stata format (`Microcredit_in_Theory_and_Practice.dta`) containing survey responses from microcredit applicants.
 The dataset includes various features that are crucial for assessing credit risk.

 ## Setup